 Movin’ Out (Anthony’s Song) – Billy Joel

 The lyrics of Billy Joel’s ‘Movin’ Out (Anthony’s Song)’ feature a socio-economic slant sometimes found in his work.
 In this tune, characters such as “Sergeant O’ Leary” and “Anthony” wonder if the work required for the “American dream” is really worth it.
-The song plays in the Wolf of Wall Street when Jordan Belfort gathers his friends to demonstrate his sales tactics.
+The song plays when Jordan Belfort gathers his friends to demonstrate his sales tactics.

 Related: Get into a working mindset with the best songs about work.